-Using Ramadan fasting as a natural experiment, we estimate the long-run impacts of in-utero environment on labor market outcomes.
-We exploit administrative tax return data comprising the universe of tax filers containing 66 birth cohorts.
-We document that in-utero Ramadan shock experienced in the middle period of pregnancy depresses earnings of the exposed individuals by at least 3 percent.
-Exposed individuals are more likely to be self-employed and are systematically under-represented at the top of the income distribution.
-Using nationally representative survey data we show that our results are unlikely to be driven by selective timing of conception or birth seasonality.
+Using Ramadan fasting as a natural experiment, we estimate the long-run impacts of in-utero health and nutrition shocks on adult outcomes.
+We exploit administrative tax return data comprising the universe of income tax returns filed in Pakistan during 2007-2009.
+The data allow us to link in-utero Ramadan exposure of individuals with their later life labor market outcomes.
+We find a robust negative effect of Ramadan exposure on earnings (a lower-bound estimate of around 2-3 percent).
+The exposed individuals are less likely to be in high-skilled occupations and less likely to be in the top of the income distribution.
+Using nationally representative survey data we show that our results are unlikely to be driven by selective timing of conception.